-12.1.1 Where a Corrective Action Report has been sent and/or a non-compliance procedure has been commenced prior to 1 January 2021, but remains pending after 1 January 2021, any procedural changes introduced by the revised version of this International Standard approved in Katowiceon 7 November 2019 will apply to that pending Corrective Action Report and/or non-compliance procedure, but any substantive changes introduced will not apply unless they are to the benefit of the Signatory in question.
+12.1.1 Where a Corrective Action Report has been sent and/or a non-compliance procedure has been commenced prior to 1 January 2021, but remains pending after 1 January 2021, any procedural changes introduced by the revised version of this International Standard approved in Katowice will apply to that pending Corrective Action Report and/or non-compliance procedure, but any substantive changes introduced will not apply unless they are to the benefit of the Signatory in question.

-Annex A: Categories of Non-ComplianceANNEX A: CATEGORIES OF NON-COMPLIANCE
+ANNEX A: CATEGORIES OF NON-COMPLIANCE

-The various different requirements imposed on Signatories by the Code and the International Standards shall be classified either as General, or as High Priority, or as Critical, depending on their relative importance to the fight against doping in sport.
+The various different requirements imposed on Signatories by the Code and the International Standards shall be classified either as Critical, or as High Priority, or as General, depending on their relative importance to the fight against doping in sport.
 Examples of requirements in each of the three categories are listed below.
-Requirements that are not listed below shall be classified into either the General or the High Priority category, reasoning by analogy from the examples listed below (i.e., requirements that are considered as important to the fight against doping in sport as the requirements that are listed below as High Priority requirements shall be categorized as High Priority, etc.).
+Requirements that are not listed below shall be classified into one of the first two categories, reasoning by analogy from the examples listed below (i.e., requirements that are considered as important to the fight against doping in sport as the requirements that are listed below as High Priority requirements shall be categorized as High Priority, etc.).
 The classification shall be made in the first instance by WADA Management, but the Signatory shall have the right to dispute the classification, and the CRC and WADA's Executive Committee (based on the CRC's recommendation) may take a different view.
 If the Signatory continues to dispute the classification, ultimately CAS will decide.